FrozenIronSoftware/FlynnStatus/readme.md

 - CloudFlare API Fail: A request to the CloudFlare API has failed.
 - DNS Record Removed: A DNS record has been removed from CloudFlare.
 - DNS Record Added: A DNS record has been added to CloudFlare.

+# License

+FlynnStatus is a Flynn cluster and node health monitor that modifies CloudFlare DNS records.

+Copyright (C) 2018 Frozen Iron Software LLC

+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA.